RAZAFINDRATSIMA LAB

 Hasinavalona Rakotoarisoa

-Hasina recently finished her Master student in Zoology and Animal Biodiversity at the University of Antananarivo, Madagascar.
+Hasina has a MS degree in Zoology and Animal Biodiversity at the University of Antananarivo, Madagascar.
 Her Master research thesis was part of our project investigating the dispersal mechanism of orphaned plants.
-She is currently a National Geographic Society (NGS) STEM Field Assistant and is working as a field manager coordinating the lab's field programs in Madagascar.
+She participated in the National Geographic Society (NGS) STEM Field Assistant program and is now working as a research coordinator for the lab's field programs in Madagascar.
+Hasina is currently at UC Berkeley as Visiting Scholar Researcher, after an enriching six-month experience as a Visiting Student Researcher from October 2023 to April 2024.

-Research interests: plant-animal interactions, seed dispersal, animal diversity
+Research interests: plant-animal interactions, seed dispersal, animal diversity, movement ecology

 Picture